Church history can be a journey through doctrinal

 an appeal for missionary funds with personal business.

 1658 - After the flight of the French missionaries from his area, chief Daniel Garakonthie of

-the Onondaga Indians, examined the customs of the French colonists and the doctrines of the
+the Onondaga tribe, examined the customs of the French colonists and the doctrines of the

 1661 - George Fox, founder of the Religious Society of Friends (Quakers) sent three

-1663 - John Eliot's translation of the Bible into one of the Algonquian languages was
+1663 - John Eliot's translation of the entire Bible into one of the Algonquian languages was

-published (the New Testament came out two years earlier).
+published (the New Testament had come out two years earlier).
 This Bible was the first complete

-1664 - Justinian Von Welz, author of three powerful pamphlets on the need for world
+1664 - Justinian Von Welz, the author of three powerful pamphlets on the need for world

 missions, went to Dutch Guinea (now called Surinam) where he died three months later.

 1665 - Japanese feudal landholders (called Daimyo) were ordered to follow the shogunate's